iluwatar/java-design-patterns/client-server/README.md

 Wikipedia says

-> **Client–server model** is a [distributed application](https://en.wikipedia.org/wiki/Distributed_application) structure that partitions tasks or workloads between the providers of a resource or service, called [servers](https://en.wikipedia.org/wiki/Server_(computing)), and service requesters, called [clients](https://en.wikipedia.org/wiki/Client_(computing)).Often clients and servers communicate over a [computer network](https://en.wikipedia.org/wiki/Computer_network) on separate hardware, but both client and server may reside in the same system.
+> **Client–server model** is a [distributed application](https://en.wikipedia.org/wiki/Distributed_application) structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
+Often clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.
 A server [host](https://en.wikipedia.org/wiki/Host_(network)) runs one or more server programs, which share their resources with clients.
 A client usually does not share any of its resources, but it requests content or service from a server.

 ## Model diagram